Trubenova/gridCoal/README.md

 ### List of sampled demes   [txt, optional]
-A  list of demes (indexes, starting at 0) from which the samples are taken can be specified.
+A  list of demes (indexes, starting at 0) from which the samples are taken can be specified. hese cells must not be empty at the final time point (present), but could be empty in the past.
-These cells must not be empty at the final time point (presence), but could be empty in the past.
+For efficiency, two samples are taken from each sampled deme.

-Two samples are taken from each indicated deme.
+If only a number (float, <1) is supplied, random, non-empty cells will be sampled, with the number representing the sampled fraction.

-If no file is supplied, all samples that are not empty at presence are sampled, and a Sample_list.txt file is created in the output directory.
+If no file is supplied, all demes that are not empty at presence are sampled, and a Sample_list.txt file is created in the output directory.

 #### Example
 SampleList.txt: